 - Working Groups

-When presenting results either in oral or written form, please acknowledge the CESM1(CAM5) Large Ensemble Community Project and supercomputing resources provided by NSF/CISL/Yellowstone.
-An overview paper of the Large Ensemble Project, submitted to BAMS, can also be cited:
+When presenting results based on the CESM Large Ensemble in either oral or written form, please acknowledge the CESM Large Ensemble Community Project and supercomputing resources provided by NSF/CISL/Yellowstone, and reference Kay et al. (2015):

 Kay, J. E., Deser, C., Phillips, A., Mai, A., Hannay, C., Strand, G., Arblaster, J., Bates, S., Danabasoglu, G., Edwards, J., Holland, M. Kushner, P., Lamarque, J.-F., Lawrence, D., Lindsay, K., Middleton, A., Munoz, E., Neale, R., Oleson, K., Polvani, L., and M. Vertenstein (2015), The Community Earth System Model (CESM) Large Ensemble Project: A Community Resource for Studying Climate Change in the Presence of Internal Climate Variability, Bulletin of the American Meteorological Society, doi: 10.1175/BAMS-D-13-00255.1, 96, 1333-1349.

 To see a list of papers or projects using the CESM Large Ensemble click on Publications or On-going Project Descriptions.
 To add you paper or project to either list please email Adam Phillips (asphilli at ucar.edu).